Skip to content

 Behavior on Failure

-• Non-blocking: Hook failures don't stop Navigator
+• Non-blocking: Hook failures don't stop Navigator (except for start hooks which block startup)

 • Timeout: Hooks exceeding timeout are terminated